Duquesne Dukes men's basketball: Mid-century success

-Dukes Basketball continued to impress with a new coach in the 1949 season--Donald "Dudey" Moore.
-Moore's team achieved a 17–5 record in the 1949 season, and in 1950, 23 wins and another bid to the NIT.
+Dukes Basketball continued to impress with a new coach in the 1948–49 season--Donald "Dudey" Moore, who had also played for Duquesne.
+In the 1949–50 season, Moore's team achieved a 17–5 record in the 1948–49 season, and in 1950, 23 wins and another bid to the NIT.
 By the 1950s, Duquesne's Locust Street gym had become inadequate to seat the team's spectators, so games were usually played in a high school gym in McKeesport or the Duquesne Gardens in Oakland.
 Even at this point, daily practice was held at North Catholic High School (Rishel 102).

-The 1950s marked an age of immense success for Dukes Basketball, with Moore leading his team to six NIT bids, during which time Moore was named "United Press Coach of the Year" and achieved a school-record 21–1 season (1951–52).
+The 1950s marked an age of immense success for Dukes Basketball, with Moore leading his team to six NIT bids (1950, 1952, 1953, 1954, 1955, 1956).
+The team went 21–1 during the 1951–52 regular season and was the top seed in the tournament.
+Moore was named "Coach of the Year" by the New York Basketball Writers Association.
 In 1953, Duquesne was rated as a preseason "best in the East" and possibly the nation.
 With a 23–2 record, they were top seed for the NIT that year.
 Although they lost to the College of the Holy Cross, they achieved a new record of 26 victories in a season.
 Top-seeded again in '54, Duquesne, following a 19–4 regular season, finally won the title of NIT Champions in 1955 (Rishel 137–138).

 The 1956 season almost came to an early end, as the Duquesne Gardens, then Duquesne's home court, was to be demolished.
 However, in a gesture which athletic director Doc Skender called "one of the finest acts of sportsmanship I've ever known," long-standing rival the University of Pittsburgh allowed the Dukes use of the Fitzgerald Field House for home games (Rishel 138).

-Coach Red Manning, initially unpopular, soon led the Dukes to another era of NIT invitations, ending up in the Final Four in the '61–62 season, the Elite Eight in '63–64, and four more bids between 1967 and the 1970–71 season.
+Coach Red Manning, initially unpopular, soon led the Dukes to another era of postseason play, ending up in the Final Four in the 1962 NIT tournament, with further appearances in the NIT in 1964, 1968, and 1970, plus appearances in the NCAA Tournament in 1969 and 1971.

 Notable in this decade was Willie Somerset, nicknamed by the press as "Wonderful Willie."
 Though only 5'11", he could jump higher than any other player on the team (Rishel 177).